 In addition to the educational frameworks, we also believe discovery, choice, and exploration is an important aspect to introduce youth to areas of study that may potentially become lifelong interests and skills.
 We provide a trimester schedule, which we call a "cycles" - and within each of these 3 cycles, students are provided more than a dozen different activities to choose from, and can select up to 6 different activities per cycle and up to 18 different activities by the end of the year!

 Students will be provided opportunities to build upon new or existing skillsets as they complete their 6th- 8th grade with LEAP.
-Each student will have their own virtual portfolio link for each of their individual projects across different activities.
+Some classes will teach students how to create their own virtual portfolio link for each of their individual projects.
 By the end of the year, links will be compiled into a complete virtual portfolio for a “foot-up” on their competition as they grow into young adults!

 PBL, SEL, SDL, and CTE are educational frameworks that have been determined to be effective in encouraging educational growth in children.
 We integrate many of these elements into activities to provide a well-rounded, powerful program for our students.